Kabaty: Characteristics

-The multifamily housing at Wąwozowa Street in Kabaty, in 2021.
+The at Wąwozowa Street in Kabaty.

-Kabaty is a residential area dominated by the multifamily housing.
-It includes the residential neighbourhood of Kabaty, located between Jeżewskiego Street, Wańkowicza Street, Kiepury Street, Dembego Street, Rosoła Street and Wąwozowa Street.
+Kabaty is a residential area dominated with the high-rise apartment buildings.
+In 2024, it had around 30,000 residents.
+The area includes the housing estate of Kabaty, located between Jeżewskiego, Wańkowicza, Kiepury, Dembego, Rosoła and Wąwozowa Streets.
 There is also the Przy SGGW Housing Association Neighbourhood, consisting of three postmodern buildings at 11 and 13 Przy Bażantarni Street.
-At the edges of the area of Kabaty is also located single-family housing.
-This includes area near the Warsaw Escarpment, to the east of Relaksowa Street, mostly consisting of the neighbourhood of Stare Kabaty (Old Kabaty).
-There is also a small portion of the neighbourhood of Moczydło, centred on Ustronie Street.
+Additionally the edges of the neighbourhood features low-rise single-family housing.
+This includes the area near the Warsaw Escarpment, to the east of Relaksowa Street, including of the neighbourhood of Stare Kabaty (Old Kabaty).
+There is also a small portion of the neighbourhood of Moczydło, centred on Ustronie Street in the northwest.

-At the intersection of Komisji Edukacji Narodowej Avenue and Wąwozowa Street is located the Kabaty station of the M1 line of Warsaw Metro rapid transit underground system.
-To the south, next to the Kabaty Woods is also the Kabaty Technical and Parking Station, a Warsaw Metro motive power depot.

-At 25 Rybałtów Street is placed the Catholic Church of St. Padre Pio.
+The neighbourhood has the Kabaty station of the M1 line of Warsaw Metro rapid transit underground system, located at the intersection of Komisji Edukacji Narodowej Avenue and Wąwozowa Street, as well as the Kabaty Technical and Storage Station, a motive power depot for the metro system, located near the Kabaty Woods.
+Additionally, the neighbourhood also includes St. Padre Pio Church at 25 Rybałtów Street, belonging to the Catholic denomination.

 Location and boundaries

-Kabaty is a City Information System area located in Warsaw, Poland, within the south-eastern portion of the district of Ursynów.
-To the north, its border is determined by Przy Bażantarni Street, Komisji Edukacji Narodowej Avenue, Jeżewskiego Street, Jana Rosoła Street, Rosoła Street, and around the possessions at 22 Rosoła Stree; to the east, by the border of the district of Ursynów; to the south, by the Kabaty Woods Nature Reserve; and to the west, by Ustronie Street, Wełniana Street, Stryjeńskich Street, and around the possession of the Kabaty Technical and Parking Station.
+Kabaty is a City Information System area of Warsaw, within the south-eastern portion of the Ursynów district.
+To the north, its border is approximately determined by Przy Bażantarni Street, Komisji Edukacji Narodowej Avenue, Jeżewskiego Street, Rosoła Street, and around the possessions at 22 Rosoła Street; to the east, by the border of the Ursynów district; to the south, by the Kabaty Woods; and to the west, by Ustronie Street, Wełniana Street, Stryjeńskich Street, and around the possession of the Kabaty Technical and Storage Station.

 It borders Natolin to the north, Błonia Wilanowskie and Powsin to the east, and the Kabaty Woods Nature Reserve to the southeast.
 Its eastern boundary form the border between districts of Ursynów and Wilanów.